How to Export Your LinkedIn Contacts

-The National Law Review recently explored in more depth the benefits of cultivating a LinkedIn presence and network.
+A National Law Review piece from last year explored in more depth the benefits of cultivating a LinkedIn presence and network.
 As you invest time and energy into raising your profile there, don’t forget the importance of exporting and preserving your LinkedIn contact list on a regular basis!
 Should something happen to your profile (such as a hack), you will be glad to have an external copy of these connections.
 It’s also helpful for cross-referencing with your newsletter distribution list.
 You may realize you have some valued contacts you’ve only been interacting with on LinkedIn.
 Here’s how to do it:

 - Log in to your LinkedIn account.